WHO IS SALARY FINANCE?

 Responses to prize draws, competitions, customer offers, surveys and other promotional activities

-We may also record information that we obtain from you (or third parties) from prize draws, competitions, customer offers, surveys or other promotional activities that you take part in.
+We may also record information from prize draws, competitions, customer offers, surveys or other promotional activities that you take part in.

 How we use your information